lalaggv2/updated-portfolio/README.md

 The tutor helped me with some fixes and general questions about grids and html.

 Even thought I spend time designing, please don't judge this on its aesthetic value, because most of the time was spend trying to get things to work and not enough in actual design.

+I used a html verificator and fixed what it found.

+Used the inspector to check changes, see where to add margins, padding, etc.